Zerg00s/FlowPowerAppsMigrator/README.md

 # Prerequisites

 - [PowerShell 5.0 or later](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7.2).
-- Make sure that SharePoint site exist in the target environment.
+- Make sure that the SharePoint site exists in the target environment.
 You don't have to create Lists and Libraries because this tool will do it for you.
 - [Download the latest version of the Flow & Power Apps Migrator](https://github.com/Zerg00s/FlowPowerAppsMigrator/releases).
 - Extract the ZIP package.
 - Open a regular Windows PowerShell command prompt.